Snyder Contest Resources

 Getting help with your annotated bibliography

 At least 10 entries in the bibliography must be annotated.
 Typical annotations are 2-4 sentences in length and include the special interest of the work to you and/or your collection and a brief summarized description.
+Annotations should address how the item relates to the collection as a whole and may describe how and why it was acquired.

 For citation resources and ideas on writing annotated bibliographies, visit: